open-toast/gummy-bears/README.md

-# Diet Gummy Bears
+# Gummy Bears

-Animalsniffer signatures for Android APIs desugared by D8.
+D8 sugar for all of your animal sniffing needs.